Angioplasty and Stent Placement for the Heart

 Angioplasty is done to restore coronary artery blood flow when the narrowed artery

-is in a location that can be reached in this manner.
+is in a place that can be reached in this manner.
 Not all coronary artery disease

 (CAD) can be treated with angioplasty.
 Your doctor will decide the best way to treat